compSPI/ioSPI/README.md

 # About

-Welcome to the Python package: `ioSPI`: Methods and tools to read and write data in all formats. ioSPI Also provides methods to use other SPI tools developed outside of compSPI.
+Welcome to the Python package: `ioSPI`: methods and tools to read and write data in all formats. ioSPI Also provides methods to use other SPI tools developed outside of compSPI.

 # Download